 What is an ear infection?

 Ear infections are usually divided into those which occur in the ear canal (otitis externa) and those which occur in the small space behind the eardrum (the middle ear).
-You may hear an infection of the middle ear referred to as 'acute otitis media'.
+An infection of the middle ear may be referred to as 'acute otitis media'.

 - Ear pain (earache) is common but does not always occur.
 It is caused by having a tense, inflamed eardrum.

 - Dulled hearing may be present for a few days.

 - Children may feel sick or be sick (vomit) and be generally unwell.

 - Young babies may be hot and irritable.
 A hot, crying baby may have an ear infection.

 - Sometimes the eardrum bursts (perforates).
 This lets out the infected fluid (mucus) and often relieves pain quite suddenly.
 The ear becomes runny, sometimes for a few days.
 Most perforations are small.
 A perforated eardrum usually heals within a few weeks after the infection clears.

 Earache is a common symptom of ear infection.
 However, not all earaches are caused by an ear infection.
 If a child has earache but is otherwise well, an ear infection is unlikely.

 Mild earache is often due to a build-up of mucus in the middle ear after a cold.
 This usually clears within a few days.
 Pain in the ear can also be referred pain from other causes such as tooth problems or the jaw joint.